slaicha/cape_town_segementation/README.md

 ## Cape Town Dataset
-To generate image masks pairs of the Cape Town images, we first needed to preprocess the annotations and create a comprehensive geodataframe that contains all the relevant information of the polygon annotations.
+To generate image mask pairs of the Cape Town images, we first need to preprocess the annotations and create a comprehensive geodataframe that contains all the relevant information of the polygon annotations.
 This geodataframe follows the same structure as the one provided with the California dataset.
 You can find all the annotations processing details and steps in the  `data_processing_cape_town.ipynb` notebook.
+However, the images and annotations layers can not be shared as they confidential.
 The final geodataframe can be found in the main directory under the name `annotations_final.geojson`.
 Sample image mask pairs are in the folder sample_cape_town_dataset.

 ### Sample Cape Town image mask pair